 Units in our Portfolio

-The Office of the Vice-President, Research & Innovation (VPRI) oversees multiple administrative and support units working to enhance research collaborations, funding successes, and positive impacts in our community.
+The Office of the Vice-Principal, Research & Innovation (VPRI) oversees multiple administrative and support units working to enhance research collaborations, funding successes, and positive impacts in our community.

 The Office of Research Services provides high quality, ‘one-stop’ administrative support and research facilitation services to assist researchers with identifying and obtaining funding, engaging with indigenous communities, and ensuring compliance with research policies and ethics requirements.